The pandemic at sea: How cruise ships exposed thousands on board and helped spread the virus around the world

 The announcement made no mention of barring visitors who had been in a country with a known coronavirus outbreak during the previous two weeks.
 But Jamaican officials told The Post that policy remained in place.
 Cruise vessels continued to visit Jamaica after the meeting.

-The clout of the industry was also apparent in the United States, where Carnival chairman Micky Arison is a personal friend of President Trump.
+The clout of the industry was also apparent in the United States, where Carnival chairman Micky Arison is a friendly acquaintance of President Trump.

 [Coronavirus pandemic tests clout of cruise industry and its long-standing ties to Trump]